-At TA-54 MFW, operators perform preventive maintenance on all heavy equipment on a routine schedule in accordance with appropriate procedures.
-They also perform a pre-operation inspection on equipment before use.
+At TA-54 MFW, operators perform preventive maintenance on all heavy equipment on a routine schedule according to appropriate procedures.
+They also perform a preparation inspection on equipment before use.
 These inspections are intended to identify any maintenance issues or leaks that need to be remedied before becoming larger issues.